-A limitation of LUAD patient-derived xenograft (PDX) LUAD models is that they do not develop metastases.
+A limitation of patient-derived xenograft (PDX) models is they do not develop metastases.
 To address this limitation, while still preserving the use of patient-derived cancer tissue, we developed a LUAD patient-derived organoid (PDO) platform.
-All PDOs are clinically and genomically (MSK-IMPACT, 468 genes) annotated.
-Preservation of histologic architecture and concordant genomic profiles between the primary tumor and corresponding PDO were confirmed by our pathologist and MSK-IMPACT, respectively.
-To explore if LUAD PDOs possess metastatic potential, we developed 2 PDO metastatic models for different applications: 1) a subcapsular splenic implantation metastatic model, where large primary tumors formed in the spleen with microscopic metastases developing weeks later in the lung and liver; and 2) an intracardiac injection metastatic model, which reveals the metastatic capabilities of PDOs to different organs.
-Utilizing our PDO platform, we are particularly interested in exploring how the genetic alterations and the pertubation of chromatin landscape contribute to tumorigenesis and metastases of LUAD.
+All PDOs are clinically and genomically (MSK-IMPACT) annotated.
+Preservation of histologic architecture and concordant genomic and transcriptomic profiles between the primary tumor and corresponding PDO were confirmed by our pathologists and WGS & RNA-seq, respectively.
+To explore if LUAD PDOs possess metastatic potential, we have developed a PDO intracardiac injection metastatic model, which allows us to examine the metastatic capabilities of PDOs to different organs.
+Utilizing our PDO platform, we are particularly interested in exploring how tumor genetic alterations and the perturbation of the chromatin landscape contribute to tumorigenesis and metastases of LUAD.
 Finally, using PDOs and PBMCs from the same patient we are examining the immune priming capabilities of sensitizing chemotherapy or radiation to PD-1 inhibitors and its impact on tumor cell death.
 Collectively, this platform allows us to leverage the power of PDOs in examining LUAD metastases in vivo, as well as exploring therapeutic vulnerabilities, including immune-priming strategies for individual patient tumors.
 We collaborate with the MSKCC Center for Molecular Oncology, Animal Imaging, IGO, Anti-Tumor Assessment, and Pathology.